squidcloudio/squid-react/README.md

 The hook returns an object that includes the following properties:

 - `loading`: Whether data has been returned by the document query.
-- `doc`: The document reference.
-- `data`: The document data (same as calling `doc.data`).
+- `data`: The document data.
 This can be undefined if no data has been received or if the document has been deleted.
 - `error`: The error object, if an error occurs while querying for the document.

 ```tsx